mantidproject/mantid/docs/source/plotting/1DPlotsHelp.rst

 |FigureOptionsGear.png| ptions Menu
 -----------------------------------

 Tiled plots are essentially an array of axes (1D plots) on the same figure.
-As such, when editing them in the Options Menu, you should take care to select the correct plot figure:
+As such, when editing them in the Options Menu, you should take care to select the correct set of axes:

 .. figure:: /images/PlotOptionsTiledAxes.png
    :alt: Plot Options Tiled Axes